-This research sought to develop an advanced understanding of the interplay between broadband use, social interaction and the place in which people live.
+This research developed an advanced understanding of the interplay between broadband use, social interaction and the place in which people live.
 Fieldwork involved working in an embedded manner within a central case study neighbourhood - a rural Cornish village, as well as complementary research in a number of additional villages.
 A wide range of methods was employed, including social network analysis, survey research, qualitative interviewing and a diary study.
 Results painted a picture of how a community is structured, how it operates (both socially and spatially), and how technology infuses with this.
-The reliance of a rural community on the 'local' and upon more traditional means of communication was evident at every juncture, posing an interesting question as to how superfast broadband can be made applicable in the local rural setting, harnessed as a community asset and, hence, used for positive social transformation.
+The reliance of a rural community on the 'local' and upon more traditional means of communication was evident at every juncture, posing an interesting question as to how superfast broadband can be made applicable to rural settings, harnessed as a community asset and, hence, used for positive social transformation.

 Director of Studies: Dr Katharine Willis